Aliases for NKX2-5 Gene

 GeneCards Summary for NKX2-5 Gene

 NKX2-5 (NK2 Homeobox 5) is a Protein Coding gene.
 Diseases associated with NKX2-5 include Atrial Septal Defect 7 With Or Without Atrioventricular Conduction Defects and Ventricular Septal Defect 3.
-Among its related pathways are Heart Development and Gene Expression.
+Among its related pathways are Heart Development and Mesenchymal Stem Cells and Lineage-specific Markers.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is NKX2-3.

 UniProtKB/Swiss-Prot Summary for NKX2-5 Gene